Medi-Cal & Telehealth

-- Allow Medi-Cal providers flexibility to determine if a particular service or benefit is clinically appropriate for telehealth via audio-visual two-way real time communication and store and forward.
+- Medi-Cal providers have flexibility to determine if a particular service or benefit is clinically appropriate for telehealth via audio-visual two-way real time communication and store and forward.

 - No limitations on origination or distant sites.

-- Authorize CPT-4 Code 99451 for e-consults under the auspice of store and forward.
+- CPT-4 Code 99451 may be used for e-consults under the auspice of store and forward.

 To stay informed about updates for telehealth and other DHCS topics, sign up for